 There are many people to thank for the existence of the trails in the woods, firstly to

-Sheffield Wildlife Trust, who give us permission to build the trails in the woods, Peaty’s Steel City DH, who without there would be no funding to pay for the excellent BikeTrack.org to build and maintain the trails you ride today.
-Also a lot of credit must be given to Steve Peat, who has been a driving force behind the trails as well as contributing to trail design as well as picking up a lot of the litter that can be left behind by inconsiderate riders!
+Sheffield Wildlife Trust, who give us permission to build the trails and to Peaty’s Steel City DH, without which there would be no funding to pay for the excellent BikeTrack.com to build and maintain the trails.
+Also a lot of credit must go to Steve Peat, who has been a driving force behind the trails, has contributed to trail design and picks up a lot of the litter left behind by inconsiderate riders!
 Finally to Ride Sheffield who coordinate the all the work in the woods.